Charles Scorsese

 Luciano Charles Scorsese (May 8, 1913 – August 23, 1993) was an American film actor.
 He was the father of filmmaker Martin Scorsese.

-Biography

 Scorsese was born in New York City, the son of Teresa and Francesco Scorsese, Sicilian immigrants from Polizzi Generosa, a small town near Palermo.
 He attended Public School 21.

-Scorsese worked as a presser for over forty years and also as a wardrobe consultant.
+He worked as a presser for over forty years and also as a wardrobe consultant.
 He married Catherine Cappa in 1933.
 He was the father of Academy Award-winning film director Martin Scorsese, and began playing small or bit roles in films from the mid-1970s, mainly in his son's productions, but occasionally worked with other directors.

-He died after a long illness in 1993, aged 80.
+Scorsese died after a long illness in 1993, aged 80.
 His last film role was in The Age of Innocence, which was released after his death.